Should you lend your kids money to buy a home?

 Often, the potential for tension outweighs the financial considerations.

-"The parent-child relationship may become strained when you loan the money and are not repaid correctly or the child is constantly paying late or buying things that the parent feels are improper or causing late payments," says Tim Gagnon, assistant academic specialist of accounting at Northeastern University’s D’Amore-McKim School of Business in Boston.
+"The parent-child relationship may become strained when you loan the money and are not repaid correctly or the child is constantly paying late or buying things that the parent feels are improper or causing late payments," says Tim Gagnon, assistant teaching professor of accounting at Northeastern University’s D’Amore-McKim School of Business in Boston.

 "Can you foreclose on your child, can you evict your child and will they see you as the first payment they should make each month?"
-Gagnon says.
+Gagnon asks.
+“Can you create a business relationship, without emotions, with your child?”

 Fact 2.
 You must follow the government’s rules to avoid the gift tax.